-We are excited to announce that the IMC19 Scientific Program is now available!
+We are excited to announce that the IMC19 Scientific Programs are now available!

 Click on the relevant links below to download the guidelines for your presentation type: